Conservation Level

 Sheet 13, Section 17 – WATER CONSERVATION POLICY

-(5) Banned all new lawn irrigation systems connected to the Water Department supply after January 1, 2005.
-If a customer installed a lawn irrigation system after January 1, 2005 and connected it to the Department’s supply, the Water Department requires the Customer to disconnect the banned irrigation system and the Department also reserves its right to terminate service to this customer until the irrigation system is disconnected.
+(5) Banned all new lawn irrigation systems connected to the Department supply after January 1, 2005.
+If a customer installed a lawn irrigation system after January 1, 2005 and connected it to the Department’s supply, the Department requires the Customer to disconnect the banned irrigation system within two business days of notification.
+In the event the irrigation system is not disconnected within two business days, the service will be terminated and a fine of $500.00 assessed to the customer.
+All fines and reconnection fees shall be paid before the service will be restored.

 WATER CONSERVATION LEVEL